-As a travel blogger, I’ve been on quite a few international flights.
-I know first hand how horrible 15 hour plane trips are.
-I despise those tiny seats with horridly little leg room.
-And plane food makes me wish I had packed a three course meal.
+Planning your first international trip can be very hard and over-whelming.
+I have been on quite a few international flights, so I know first hand how horrible fifteen hour plane trips are.
+I despise those tiny seats with hardly any leg room, and plane food that makes me wish I had packed a three course meal.

 Table of Contents

 - 1 10 Easy Steps to Planning Your First International Trip

 - 2 2.
 Set A Realistic Budget

 - 4 4.
 Narrow Down Your Destination Plans

 - 5 5.
 Book Flights